The Beginning of Forever

 To his surprise, Temperance didn't seem like she was going to cry at all.
 In fact, her face flushed and her mouth twisted into an angry scowl.
 Eyes flashing dangerously – and, whoa, could blue really look that dark, that…Striking! – Temperance eyed Katie up and down as if she were looking at scum at the bottom of her shoe.

 Katie scoffed incredulously but Temperance merely rolled her eyes.
-"I wasn't going to touch your boyfriend, Blondie, I was going to take my schedule back.
-And I do know my place - it's somewhere higher than being walked around like I'm some sort of a dog," she smirked at Katie's outraged expression.
+"I wasn't going to touch your boyfriend.
+I was going to take my schedule back.
+And I do know my place - it's somewhere higher than being walked around like I'm some sort of a dog," she snapped, ignoring Katie's outraged expression.

-Snatching her schedule back, she raised an eyebrow at Booth - who was still standing there, gaping helplessly - and said, "Nice bitch you've got there."
+Snatching her schedule back, she raised an eyebrow at Booth – who was still standing there, gaping helplessly – and said, quite out of character due to the adrenaline pumping through her, "Nice bitch you've got there."

 Walking away, she felt strangely liberated.
-Sure, she was probably going to get lost and be late for her next class, but at least she'd had the pleasure of standing up to herself to a cheerleader… Right!
+Sure, she was probably going to get lost and be late for her next class assuming she could find it, but at least she'd had the pleasure of standing up to herself to a cheerleader… Right!

 Well, high school's going to be a hell of a lot more painful now, she reminded herself and winced at how stupid she'd been.
 The euphoria she'd felt as talking back was quickly fading as she remembered one important rule, in foster care and in high school.